A General Deep Learning Framework for Wireless Resource Allocation under Discrete Constraints: Case Study 1: Joint UE-AP Association and Beamforming in CF Systems

 \item \textbf{Greedy+P-RZF}: This method includes greedy-based UE-AP association and the partial regularized zero-forcing \cite{PRZF} beamforming. \end{itemize}

-\textit{2) Performance Evaluation:} We first evaluate the sum rate performance of our proposed DL framework against DL-based baseline methods.
-In Fig.~\ref{CFFig1}(a), we show the sum rate performance against other DL-based approaches under different power budgets.
+\textit{2) Performance Evaluation:} We first evaluate the sum rate performance of our proposed DL framework.
+In Fig.~\ref{fig:CFSumRate}, we show the sum rate performance against other baselines under different power budgets.
 It can be seen that the proposed DL framework consistently outperforms all baselines across all power levels.
 In particular, unlike \textit{STE}, which treats discrete variables as continuous and relies on the surrogate gradient, our approach directly handles discrete variables, thereby avoiding the gradient mismatch inherent in STE and achieving superior performance.
 A similar performance degradation occurs in \textit{Gumbel-Softmax}, due to the approximation error of discrete output by the Gumble-softmax function.
-These approximation-based strategies struggle when the association variables are highly coupled and exhibit strong combinatorial structure, leading to severe performance degradation, e.g., over $30\%$ loss in sum rate in high-SNR regimes.
-Furthermore, in contrast to existing DL-based methods that can only handle the SPSD mappings \cite{LSJWideband}, our framework explicitly possesses the non-SPSD property, enabling more expressive modeling and thus delivering superior sum rate performance.

-We next evaluate the sum rate performance against model-based baselines, as shown in Fig.~\ref{CFFig1}(b).
-The proposed DL framework significantly outperforms the \emph{Greedy} heuristic, as the scheduling strategy becomes too complex to be handled by heuristic approaches.
-Moreover, as transmit power increases, interference becomes dominant over noise, making effective interference management essential.
-We can see that the proposed approach excels in such high-interference environments.
+Besides, these parallel-output baselines fail to capture non-SPSD, while our method succeeds, leading to further performance gap.
+Furthermore, we can observe that SGNN, by capturing the non-SPSD property, outperforms parallel-output methods such as STE and Gumbel-Softmax.
+However, it still exhibits a noticeable performance gap compared with our proposed framework, mainly attributed to the approximation error induced by the softmax relaxation and the inability to enforce coupled discrete constraints.
+Moreover, compared to model-based methods, the proposed DL framework outperforms than \emph{Greedy} heuristic, as the scheduling strategy becomes too complex to be handled by heuristic approaches.

-Furthermore, we compare the computational complexity of different methods, with results shown in Fig.~\ref{CFFig1}(c).
+Next, we compare the computational complexity of different methods, with results shown in Fig.~\ref{fig:CFtime}.
 We can see that our proposed DL framework achieves significantly faster inference speed than iterative optimization–based baselines \textit{Greedy+WMMSE} due to its computationally efficient feed-forward architecture.